 It is now 2021, and we are still so much in love with the house, the area and the Highlands.
 Our daughters are grown up: Francesca studying Fashion Technology and Manufacture and Helena a freelance violinist.
 For sixteen years, I have been director Lochaber Music School, composing, teaching piano and playing the organ at St. Margaret’s RC Church in the village.
 Hazel too has been teaching - piano, clarinet and saxophone - and caring for our hens, vegetables, garden and not least our well-being!
 Her cooking and baking skills are legendary with our families and close friends - and may well be available to Rosie’s visitors on advance request!

 With our musical background, it’s no coincidence that Rosie the Hut has lots of musical nuances in it - thanks to Ben Moor, the talented and creative owner of the Original Highland Hut Company who has so sensitively brought our commission to life.

 For musicians who may like to visit us, our good sized music studio in the garden, equipped with an electric piano, can also be made available for rehearsal purposes.
 Why not practise in the morning, walk in the afternoon ... and eat and drink in the evening?

-We really look forward to our first year of welcoming visitors to Rosie and we have been delighted with the wondeerful feedback that has been so generously given.
+We have really enjoyed our first year of welcoming visitors to Rosie and we have been delighted with the wondeerful feedback that has been so generously given.
 Please do get in touch via our Contact page if you’d like any further information whatsoever.